Rise up, my love, my fair one,

 'So you shall observe My statutes and keep My judgments, and perform them; and you will dwell in the land in safety.
 Then the land will yield its fruit, and you will eat your fill, and dwell there in safety.
 And if you say, "What shall we eat in the seventh year, since we shall not sow nor gather in our produce?"
 Then I will command My blessing on you in the sixth year, and it will bring forth produce enough for three years.
 And you shall sow in the eighth year, and eat old produce until the ninth year; until its produce comes in, you shall eat of the old harvest.

-'The land shall not be sold permanently, for the land is Mine; for you are strangers and sojourners with Me.
+'The land shall not be sold permanently, for the land is Mine; for you are strangers and sojourners with Me.”
+(Leviticus 25:1-23)

-Here lies an often over looked passage which, though under the Mosaic covenant, will help us see God’s heart for rest and relationship.
-When God’s people were to enter the promise land, they were to remember not only to rest themselves and their livestock but also the land.
-As if anticipating the frailty of our faith in God, He promises us if we obey His command, He will command the blessing.
+Herein lies a truth that, though given under the Mosaic covenant, will help us see God’s heart for rest and relationship.
+When God’s people entered the promise land, they were to remember not only to rest themselves and their livestock but also the land.
+As if anticipating the frailty of their faith, He promised them that if they obeyed this command, He would command the blessing of abundant provision.
 The last verse tells us why: the land belongs to God and we are just passing through.
-He is the only one who is actually in charge.

 Your threshing shall last till the time of vintage, and the vintage shall last till the time of sowing; you shall eat your bread to the full, and dwell in your land safely.
 I will give peace in the land, and you shall lie down, and none will make you afraid; I will rid the land of evil beasts, and the sword will not go through your land.